Behavioral Job Interview Questions and Answers –

 - Give me an example where you used your critical thinking to come out of a crisis situation in your previous organization.

-- Tell about 3 biggest challenges you faced in your professional career and how you used your creativity to come out of those.
+- Tell about the 3 biggest challenges you faced in your professional career and how you used your creativity to come out of those.

 Remember, everything counts.
 Of course, you need to prepare beforehand for the situations you would tell about, but the most important thing is your walk should match your talk.